Driving the treacherous road to Bella Coola in BC

 When was the road to Bella Coola built?

 The road was completed in 1953.
-With only two bulldozers starting from opposite ends, supplies bought on credit, and a labour force that only had the promise of being paid, they clawed their own way up and out of the valley.
+With only two bulldozers starting from opposite ends, supplies bought on credit, and a labor force that only had the promise of being paid, they clawed their own way up and out of the valley.
 The work took one year and two weeks to complete.
-Today the road is officially known as Highway 20, but is still referred to locally as the "Freedom Road" to commemorate the earlier years of isolation.
+Today the road is officially known as Highway 20 but is still referred to locally as the "Freedom Road" to commemorate the earlier years of isolation.

 Pic: George S